 We consider honesty, sustainability, quality and transparency to be very important.
 Sustainability is reflected in all aspects of our company (fabrics, transport, packaging).
 We have chosen to have our collection produced in Europe (Portugal), in order to limit transport and CO2 emmissions.

 Every single JUNGL piece is made from recycled and sustainable fabric.
 For our swimwear collection we use ECONYL® regenerated nylon which is a recycled fiber coming from waste such as fishing nets and other nylon waste.
-The fabric is two times more resistant to chlorine, sun creams and oils.
-This keeps your products beautiful and you can enjoy them longer.

 Most swimwear is unfortunately still produced under bad working conditions.
 This usually happens in Asia, but also in countries closer to the Netherlands.
 We have searched a long time for a transparent producer who is committed to the environment and guarantees good working conditions for her employees.
 We ended up at Ecovest in Portugal.
 This factory is GOTS and SMETA certified, which are the highest possible certificates.
 The factory has LED lighting and solar panels on the roof.